ciaraosull/project-3-mastermind/README.md

 * have the choice to easily play again or quit

 ### User Experience in this Game
-This game takes the users stories mentioned above into consideration to create a positive UX.
+This game takes the users' stories mentioned above into consideration to create a positive UX.
 The users experience is discussed in more detail below with examples in the Design & Features Sections.

 ## Features